 For the department, flexible retirement offers a means of retaining key staff who might otherwise be lost to full retirement and of smoothing transitions and succession planning.
 It may also be a feature of managing EJRA requests where a department and the employee would like the employee to continue beyond the EJRA in part, but not all, of their previous role.

-Flexible retirement is available to members of University Support Staff (USS) and the Oxford Staff Pension Scheme (OSPS) defined benefit section.
+Flexible retirement is available to members of University Superannuation Scheme (USS) and the Oxford Staff Pension Scheme (OSPS) defined benefit section.
 (The scheme applies differently to members of the OSPS defined contribution scheme, please contact the Pensions team for information).
 These guidelines are based on the detailed rules applicable to those schemes.

 Note: if the staff member holds a work visa, a change in hours or role may well require a fresh application for a work visa to be made.
 Tier 2 work visa holders who are considering flexible retirement must consult the Staff Immigration Team at the earliest opportunity.